Exporting for the Web¶

 Full screen and mouse capture¶

-Browsers do not allow arbitrarily entering full screen at any time.
-The same
+Browsers do not allow arbitrarily entering full screen.
+The same goes for

-goes for capturing the cursor.
-Instead, these actions have to occur as a
+capturing the cursor.
+Instead, these actions have to occur as a response to

 - Accessing or changing the